-There was no new EAHCP work in 2022 with respect to Access Points or Bank Stabilization in the San Marcos system and thus, no calculations were included in the 2022 evaluation.
-However, Texas State University did conduct some maintenance activity in August 2022 around their intake pump in the San Marcos River.
-The approximate 15 m2 project footprint included the translocation of approximately 10 m2 of Texas Wild-rice to support the operation of the intake structure and associated buffer zone (Figure 6).
-This 10 m2 of Texas Wild-rice is considered disturbed Fountain Darter occupied habitat (Table 2).
-The Riparian restoration project along the San Marcos River in 2022 involved a project footprint of approximately 40,098 m2.
-The active riparian treatment areas are depicted on Figure 7 and quantified in Table 2.
+There was no new EAHCP work in 2023 with respect to Access Points or Bank Stabilization in the San Marcos system and thus, no calculations were included in the 2023 evaluation.
+The Riparian restoration project along the San Marcos River in 2023 involved a project footprint of approximately 2,373 m2.
+The active riparian treatment areas are depicted on Figure 6 and quantified in Table 2.
 As in years past, the riparian restoration project took place on the banks and water's edge and did not overlap with any occupied habitat for the covered species.